 Who tells the stories is as important as the stories themselves.
 We will do our best to find a volunteer to interview HG survivors who may not feel comfortable writing in English because they are non-native speakers or face a learning difference that interferes with written language.

 If you would like to share your story:

-- A volunteer/intern writer will email to schedule your interview on Zoom.
-The interview will cover 1 or 2 groups of questions below depending on what you want to share.
+- A volunteer/intern writer will email to schedule your interview on Zoom and confirm which 1 or 2 groups of question below you wish to discuss.

-- Our volunteer will draft a story from your interview, and the Director and/or communications coordinator will review the written interview.
+- Our volunteer will draft a story from your interview, and a Director will review and approve the written interview.

-- You will be asked to review the written piece and sign a photo/story/video release form.
+- You will then be asked to review the written piece and sign a photo/story/video release form.

 - You will send us any changes you would like and some pictures of yourself and your family.**

 - How do you refer to hyperemesis gravidarum in your native language?

 - How do you say 1 mom is 2 many (one mom is too many) in your native language?